Anastasia1302/TrainingModel/Assignmnet.md

 ```

 Then, I make my first selection of predictors using those that have smaller number of NAs.
 More specifically, I select as predictors only those variables that do not have missing observations in the test dataset.
 These variables are arm, dumbbell, and forearm.
-I update inirial datasets with these new predictor candidates.
+I update initial datasets with these new predictor candidates.

 ```
 # Find columns with any missings